microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-reference.md

 |_Calls.JoinGroupCallasGuest.All_|Join group calls and meetings as a guest (preview)|Allows the app to anonymously join group calls and scheduled meetings in your organization, without a signed-in user.
 The app will be joined as a guest to meetings in your tenant.|Yes|
 |_Calls.AccessMedia.All_\*|Access media streams in a call as an app (preview)|Allows the app to get direct access to media streams in a call, without a signed-in user.|Yes|

 > \***Important:** You may NOT use the Microsoft.Graph.Communications.Calls.Media or Microsoft.Skype.Bots.Media APIs to record or otherwise persist media content from calls or meetings that your application accesses, or data derived from that media content.
-Make sure you are compliant with the laws and regulations of your area regarding data protection and confidentiality of communications.
-Please see the [Terms of Use](https://docs.microsoft.com/en-us/legal/microsoft-apis/terms-of-use) and consult with your legal counsel for more information.
+Make sure that you are compliant with the laws and regulations in your area regarding data protection and confidentiality of communications.
+Please see the [Terms of Use](https://docs.microsoft.com/legal/microsoft-apis/terms-of-use) and consult with your legal counsel for more information.

 <br/>